ozkantuba/CreativeProgrammingI/Assignments/Week02_AlgorithmicQuilts.md

 **Your quilt sketch should be 800 x 800 pixels and exported as a png file, then everything zipped and uploaded to Canvas, just like last week.**

-*Above: a "Nine Patch" pattern quilt by Barabara Yoder, 1920*

 ### STRETCH GOALS
 Try adding these elements to your quilt: